 The FDC's original screening instructions for The Chelsea Girls

-Note also that Edie Sedgwick's name is misspelled in the ad.
-It's interesting that her name was included at all because her footage was cut from the film, although it's unknown whether it was included in the premiere.
-According to Paul Morrissey, Edie asked for her footage in "The Afternoon" segment to be taken out of The Chelsea Girls, saying that she had signed a contract with Bob Dylan's manager, Albert Grossman.
-(EDIE283) Earlier in the year, in about February 1966, she left the Factory after an argument at either the Ginger Man restaurant (according to Warhol biographer Victor Bockris) or Maxwell Plum (according to Gerard Malanga).
-She had become increasingly demanding about money, was angry that she wasn't being included in the Velvet Underground, felt that people in New York were laughing at her in Warhol's films.
+The ads included "Edie Sedewick" [sic] amongst the original cast but her footage would be cut from the film.
+According to Paul Morrissey, Edie asked for her footage in "The Afternoon" segment to be taken out of The Chelsea Girls, saying that she was under contract to Bob Dylan's manager, Albert Grossman.
+(EDIE283) Earlier in the year, in about February 1966, she left the Factory after an argument with Warhol at either the Ginger Man restaurant (according to Warhol biographer Victor Bockris) or Maxwell Plum (according to Gerard Malanga).
+She had become increasingly demanding about money, was angry that she wasn't being included in the Velvet Underground and felt that people in New York were laughing at her in Warhol's films.

 Also cut from The Chelsea Girls was Nico's footage with Randy Borscheidt ("The Closet") which was later released as a separate film.
 However, both Edie's segment and Nico's segment are listed as part of The Chelsea Girls in the The American Film Institute Catalog of Motion Pictures, 1961 - 1970:

 (The American Film Institute Catalog of Motion Pictures Produced in the United States: Feature Films, 1961-1970 , pp. 169-70)